Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

 ### Install web applications on separate Tomcat {#install-webapps-separate-tomcat}

-This section walks through how to install the web applications on a separate Tomcat instance (Meaning, you must have a proxy setup).
+This section walks through how to install the web applications on a separate Tomcat instance (meaning, you must have a proxy setup).

 1. Install Apache Tomcat.
 See [https://archive.apache.org/dist/tomcat](https://archive.apache.org/dist/tomcat){:target="_blank"}.